AUGMXNT/llm-tracker.info-vault/guides/Nvidia GPUs.md

 # Make model
 # IMPORTANT: CUDA is targeted per GPU.
 Be sure to use CUDA_VISIBLE_DEVICES if you have multiple generations of CUDA...
+# NOTE: the maximum context length is determined for a model at compile-time here.
+It defaults to 2048 so you will want to set it to a longer one if your model supports it (I don't believe MLC currently supports RoPE extension
-git clone https://github.com/mlc-ai/mlc-llm.git --recursive cd mlc-llm python3 -m mlc_llm.build --target cuda --quantization q4f16_1 --model /models/llm/llama2/meta-llama_Llama-2-7b-chat-hf
+git clone https://github.com/mlc-ai/mlc-llm.git --recursive cd mlc-llm python3 -m mlc_llm.build --target cuda --quantization q4f16_1 --model /models/llm/llama2/meta-llama_Llama-2-7b-chat-hf --max-seq-len 4096

 # Compile mlc-llm
 mkdir build && cd build